 National 5 involves internal assessment of talking and listening, an on-going coursework folio of writing and an external exam, for which Literature and close reading of journalism are analysed.
-In 2019 97% of the S4 group sat the National 5 exam: all passed, mostly at grades A/B (see our Standards and Quality report on the school website) - however a two-year National 5 is also possible and our aim is that everyone should have the potential opportunity to sit the National 5 exam in S4 if they wish or - over two years - in S5.
+In 2023 100% of the S4 group sat the National 5 exam: 87.5% passed, mostly at grades A/B (see our Standards and Quality report on the school website) - with a further 6% gaining N5 Literacy and the remaining 6% N4.
+However a two-year National 5 is also possible and our aim is that everyone should have the potential opportunity to sit the National 5 exam in S4 if they wish or - over two years - in S5.
 Students need to work hard to complete the coursework and prepare hard for the exam and we believe they will be rewarded if they do so.
-We also aim to ensure that everyone if possible gains at least National 4 by achieving outcomes for Units involving Analysis & Evaluation and Creation & Production.
+We also aim to ensure that everyone if possible gains at least National 4 by achieving outcomes for Units involving Analysis & Evaluation and

+Creation & Production.
 For National 4, pupils will also have to achieve an Added Value Unit and a Literacy Unit.
 National 4 will be internally assessed and awarded by departmental staff.